The American Legion Eagle Scout of The Year

 Additionally, he must have received the Eagle Scout Award, be an active member of his religious institution and must have received the appropriate Boy Scout religious emblem, have demonstrated practical citizenship in church, school, Scouting, and community, have reached his 15th birthday and be enrolled in a high school (public, parochial, military, private, or home school) at the time of selection.
 Eagle Scouts still in high school who reach their 18th birthday during the nomination year remain eligible if otherwise qualified.

-A nomination form can be found here.
+A nomination form can be found here with all of the requirements for this honor.

 The individual selected as The Department of Maryland Eagle Scout of The Year will receive a $1,000 scholarship and will compete for $10,000 from the American Legion National Scholarship fund.
 The deadline for the Department of Maryland to receive the Nomination Form is no later than March 1, 2019.
 Nomination forms and supporting documents should be sent to The Department Scouting Chairman, Dana Edwards at: